-When you’re working on a construction site, it is vital that you use the right protective equipment for the task you’re carrying out.
+When you’re working on a construction site protecting your eyes and ears at work is very important, it is vital that you use the right protective equipment for the task you’re carrying out.
 Two parts of your body that can be permanently damaged by failing to do so are your eyes and ears.
 Damage may occur over a prolonged period or through one incident, so it’s important to understand exactly what equipment you should be using and when.

 Damage to your eyesight can occur because of a number of factors: debris and dust, chemicals and lasers are just some of the potential risks faced by construction workers.
 It is therefore crucial that you select and wear the appropriate protective equipment whenever you’re carrying out potentially hazardous activities.
 Tasks for which you should be wearing protective eyewear include:

 There is a range of eye protection available.
 Which type you require will depend upon the area in which you are working and the materials involved.
 Safety glasses and goggles are available with or without side protection or you may be required to wear a full face or eye shield.
 Before starting the task, ensure that your protective equipment is in good condition and that there is no damage that could compromise its effectiveness.

 If an accident does occur and a hazardous liquid gets into your eye, you must ensure that it is washed out straight away.
 It’s best to keep your eye open and use a sterile solution.
 However, if this isn’t possible, clean water should be used.

 In addition to protecting your eyes from damage, you must look after your ears.
 Damage to hearing can occur as a result of prolonged exposure to high noise levels, leaving you with partial or even total loss of hearing.
 Employers should concentrate on limiting the noise levels to which their workers are exposed.
 However, if noise levels remain excessive, you must wear the appropriate protective equipment.